How to determine the type and speed of a processor

 Intel Pentium(TM) III 1000 MHz

-Unfortunately, the boot process is often very fast.
+The boot process is fast.
 You may have little or no time to read all the information on the screen during one boot.
-Also, many motherboard and computer manufacturers have a BIOS splash screen that shows the company or motherboard logo as the computer boots instead.
-However, you may press Esc to display the text behind the logo.
+Also, many motherboard and computer manufacturers have a BIOS (Basic Input/Output System) splash screen that shows the company or motherboard logo as the computer boots.
+If there is a boot screen press Esc to display the text.
 Additionally, press Pause to pause the boot process, allowing you to read all the information.

 CMOS